February 04, 2017

 Dinosaur Land.

 World (known as Super Mario Bros.
 4 in Japan) had Mario, Luigi and Princess Peach travel to Dinosaur Land to recuperate from their battle with Bowser.
 However, Bowser had also chosen that place with his Koopalings to rebuild his forces and attack anew.
-Bowser had kidnapped the Princess again and imprisoned the citizens of Dinosaur Land in magical eggs.
-Mario and Luigi freed one of them, Yoshi, and together they set out to stop Bowser, free the dinosaurs, and save the Princess.
+Bowser had kidnapped the Princess again and imprisoned the citizens of Dinosaur Land—cute, colorful dinosaurs with long tongues known as Yoshis—in magical eggs.
+Mario and Luigi freed one of them, named Yoshi, and together they set out to stop Bowser, free the dinosaurs, and save the Princess.

 Mario, Luigi, Toadstool and Yoshi.

 The game introduced several new elements to the franchise.
-Yoshi, for instance, could eat enemies with his long tongue and, depending on what kind of enemies those were, would gain a special ability like flight or fireball breath.
+Yoshi, for instance, could eat enemies and, depending on what kind of enemies those were, would gain a special ability like flight or fireball breath.
 Eating berries also caused Yoshi to lay an egg containing a power-up.
-New power-ups included the Cape Feather, which gave the brothers a golden cape that allowed them to take off from a running start and glide through the air, and a Power Balloon that allowed them to inflate for a limited time and fly.
-Enemies included some returning classics and new Troopas, such as Chargin’ Chuck, a turtle in football gear; Dino Rhino, a slow-moving dinosaur; Dino-Torch, a small dinosaur that breathed fire; Fish Bone, a slow-swimming fish skeleton; Monty and Mega Moles, which were evil moles that came in small and giant size, respectively; and Wiggler, a happy caterpillar that became enraged when jumped on.
+Debuting power-ups included the Cape Feather, which gave the brothers a golden cape that allowed them to take off from a running start and glide through the air, and a Power Balloon that allowed them to inflate for a limited time and fly.
+New enemies included Chargin’ Chuck, a turtle in football gear; Dino Rhino, a slow-moving dinosaur; Dino-Torch, a small dinosaur that breathed fire; Fish Bone, a slow-swimming fish skeleton; Monty and Mega Moles, which were evil moles that came in small and giant size, respectively; and Wiggler, a happy caterpillar that became enraged when jumped on.
 The extra item system from Mario Bros.
 3 was refined to include the ability to hold an extra item in the actual game screen rather than having to return to the overworld map to access it.

 Mario trying to teach the Cave People football.

 As a result of the new game and its popularity, DiC Entertainment and Reteitalia, S.p.A. began work on a new animated series incorporating elements of the game.
 Super Mario World was largely a continuation of The Adventures of Super Mario Bros.
 3, featuring the same cast and most of the same characters.
 However, a new animation studio, Pacific Rim Productions, Inc., was used on the series resulting in similar but noticeably different character designs.
-The series would follow the game fairly closely while taking some liberties with the names of some locations and characters, as well as maintaining continuity with the earlier Mario Bros. shows.
+The series would follow the game fairly closely while taking some liberties with the names of some locations and characters, as well as maintaining continuity with the earlier Mario Bros. shows such as the Mario Bros. retaining their colorful coveralls rather than the blue ones as in the new games.

 Oogtar being eaten by a piranha plant.